 Scholarships for Year 7 Entry

 Academic scholars are expected to become leaders in the classroom, inspiring their peers with both the quality of their work and the effort they put into their studies.
-Scholars will wear insignia to identify their status and will be presented with the chance to take part in internal and external workshops to help them achieve their potential.

 Requirements for Academic Scholarships

 External applicants for scholarship in the 1st and 3rd Forms will be assessed for potential in four areas:

 - Vocabulary (word fluency and understanding);